Skip to content

 Facebook Twitter Instagram YouTube

-Have you heard of the 3-3-3 rule when it comes to adopting a new pet?
+Have you heard of the 3-3-3 rule when adopting a new pet?

-The amount of time each individual pet needs to adjust to their new homes will vary, but the 3-3-3 rule helps give an approximation of what new pet owners can expect.
+The time each pet needs to adjust to their new home will vary, but the 3-3-3 rule is a good base to help new pet owners understand what to expect.

 The 3-3-3 rule refers to the first 3 days, the first 3 weeks, and the first 3 months after bringing a shelter animal home.